rturquier/ethically-robust/pages/privacy.md

 ## How long do we keep your data?

 We will delete your *contact information* one month after the form submission deadline at the latest.
+Note that the procedure used to collect this data will be made public: as long as your *contact information* is available online, anyone will be able to recover it by reproducing the procedure.

 *Survey data* stored by Basin will automatically be deleted manually after we downloaded the full data, or automatically 30 days after you submitted the form.